Sadly, there is no singular treatment that can cure all wounds.

 For example, the movement of a human arm requires a flexible and conformable dressing.
 Therefore, an elbow bandage would function better and otherwise benefit from medical adhesive transfer tape because transfer tape remains stretchy when put on a material like spandex.

-Using a double-sided medical tape on that same spandex would remove its ability to stretch and conform, which will make it more likely to fall off prematurely.
+Using double-sided medical tape on that same spandex would impede its ability to stretch and conform, making it more likely to fall off prematurely.
 However, when you look at a relatively flat surface like a wound on the chest, the double-sided medical tape would allow it to remain much more stable with more holding power.

 Knowing that a product needs to be ultra-conformable will prompt the use of specific adhesives, but the backing substrate doesn’t necessarily drive the type of wound dressing adhesive used.
-Adhering to polyurethane or non-woven backing can be done using just about any adhesive option.
+Adhering to polyurethane or non-woven backing can be done using nearly any adhesive option.

 4. THE LENGTH OF WEAR